0

 Working and Resting

 When the Israelites crossed the Jordan River, the Lord wanted them to set up memorial stones to remind them of His great work in their lives.
 He did not want them to forget what He did for them (Joshua 4:1-7).
 Work should anticipate reflection for redemptive purposes.
 It reminds me of how I feel after mowing the lawn.
-Typically, I will take a few minutes to enjoy my freshly trimmed yard.
-It brings satisfaction to look over my work and rejoice in its accomplishment.
+I will enjoy a few moments to enjoy my freshly trimmed yard.
+It brings satisfaction to look over my work and rejoice in the accomplishment.
 Do you see the interconnectedness of work and rest?
 The Lord made us for work, not just for the utilitarian purpose of working.
-Doing a job is more than just getting a task done, whether it is the work you do vocationally or the work you do to build your home.
+Doing a job is more than just getting a task done, whether it is the work you do vocationally or the work you do at home.

 To do a job and not enjoy it is detrimental to the soul.
-The Lord wanted the Israelites to remember and appreciate what He did through them.
-An aspect of hard work is sitting back and reflecting on the good Lord’s strength that enables you to do those tasks.
-Don’t be that utilitarian guy who moves from task to task without thinking about all God did through you.
+The Lord wanted the Israelites to remember and appreciate what He did for them.
+An aspect of hard work is stopping and reflecting on the good Lord’s strength that enables you to do those tasks.
+Don’t be that utilitarian guy who moves from task to task without thinking about all he did, God’s fame, or the impact of his work on others.
 If you don’t enjoy His perfected strength in your life, your job will be just that—a job.
 You will soon exhaust yourself through purposeless grinding.
-If you work hard at your job and work hard at your home life, you should be able to sit back and rejoice in what God has done through you.
+If you work hard at your job and work hard at your home life, you should be able to sit back and rejoice in what God has done through you and the redemptive impact on others.

 Resting and Rejoicing

-He faithfully labors at work and rest and enjoys the Lord’s benefits and empowering favor on both endeavors.
-His response is gratitude for God’s mercy on him.
+He faithfully labors at work and rest and enjoys the Lord’s benefits and empowering favor through both of these endeavors.
+His response is gratitude for God’s mercy to him.
 When a person works hard at work and works hard at rest, there will be fruit that makes the heart glad.
-If the disengaged husband or father and nagging wife worked to change, they would find rest for their souls rather than stirring up chaos.
-Their family would be at rest, too.
+If the disengaged husband, father, or nagging wife worked to change, they would find rest for their souls rather than fueling internal discontentment and stirring external chaos.
 They would have a peaceful home—a grateful one.
-When the fruit of this type of work-rest ethic materializes, there will be a newfound rest, even while they toil.
+When the fruit of this type of work-rest ethic materializes, there will be a newfound lifestyle, even while they toil.

 Call to Action

 1. How much time do you spend in your day or week reflecting on your life?
 What are the primary means of being reflective, e.g., walking, praying, journaling, talking to others?
-A good exercise is to slow down and process what you have read.
-If you’re a busy person, make plans so you can live at a more doable pace.
+A good exercise is to slow down and process what you have read here.
+If you’re a busy person, make plans so you can live a more doable pace.

 2. Do you work to find rest when you are not at work, or do you try to disengage from life, thinking an escape from doing any work away from work is the solution?